CourierTX/Coilsnake-Labelled-Music-Files/README.md

 # Coilsnake-Labelled-Music-Files
-This repository (requested by @livvy94) is the same as the output from Coilsnake, but properly labelled and categorized
+This repository (requested by @livvy94) is the same as the output from Coilsnake, but properly labelled and categorized The packs are listed in numerical order (0-F)
+A .ebmused file is given to have the ROM names fit with the song tracks, for ease of searching

 If any errors are spotted, please let me know!

 To Do List:
-4. Rename the files inside Pack 01
+1. Rename the files inside Pack 01
-5. rename the songs on songs.yml to their new names
+2. rename the songs on songs.yml to their new names
-6. Create a list of each Instrument Pack and where it goes
+3. Rename the Instrument Packs with where their packs are used for